 In 2012, 185,000 new cases of cancer were diagnosed, and there were 75,000 cancer deaths in Canada.
 Cancer estimates for 2015 are even higher.
 Given the magnitude of the disease, it's not surprising that many pharmaceutical companies are investing in research to sell new treatment options, such as vaccines.
 The idea is that vaccines could prevent certain types of cancer or even cure them by stimulating the immune system to destroy cancer cells itself.

 In fact, cancer preventive vaccines are already a reality.
-Two highly effective vaccines against two strains of human papillomavirus (HPV), which cause 70% of all cases of cervical cancer, are currently available in Canada and are even included in the Québec Immunization Program.
+Two highly effective vaccines against two strains of human papillomavirus (HPV), which cause 70% of all cases of cervical cancer, are currently available in Canada.

 While the science is promising, remember that a healthy lifestyle is still the best prevention strategy and will help you avoid half of all cancers, if not more.